-Recommendation - PASSED: In Favor = 7, Opposed = 1

-- 1. Increase the amount of fines assessed on the airlines for curfew violations commensurate with the increase in cost of living.
-Continue to maintain multiplier. - 2.
-Use 100% of curfew violations fines for noise mitigation efforts, including but not limited to, additional noise monitoring, home upgrades not covered by QHP, engineering studies, community awareness, etc. In addition, the San Diego County Regional Airport Authority (SDCRAA) should mak community members aware of these fines and how they are being used to reduce noise impacts.
+Recommendation - PASSED: In Favor = 7, Opposed = 1 STATUS 1.
+Increase the amount of fines assessed on the airlines for curfew violations commensurate with the Complete: Presentation by increase in cost of living.
+Continue to maintain multiplier.
+SDCRAA at 10/17/18 ANAC , low levels of current curfew violations doesn't support increase.
+2. Use 100% of curfew violations fines for noise mitigation efforts, including but not limited to, Complete: Presentation by additional noise monitoring, home upgrades not covered by QHP, engineering studies, community SDCRAA at 10/17/18 and awareness, etc. In addition, the San Diego County Regional Airport Authority (SDCRAA) should make 2/20/19.
+Penalty fines will community members aware of these fines and how they are being used to reduce noise impacts. be used for QHP treatments.